robfletcher/grails-spring-events/readme.md

 The multicaster uses a [ExecutorService][3] to poll the queue and notify the target listener.
 By default the service uses a [single thread][4] but you can use an alternate `ExecutorService` implementation by overriding the service's `taskExecutor` property in `Config.groovy`.

+### Sending notifications synchronously

+Particularly for testing it can be easier to send notifications synchronously rather than via the _ExecutorService_.
+If you need to do this just set the multicaster's `dispatchMode` property to `grails.plugin.springevents.DispatchMode.SYNCHRONOUS`.

 Similarly the service uses a [ScheduledExecutorService][5] to re-queue failed notifications after the delay specified by the listener's retry policy.
 The default implementation uses a [single thread][6] which can be overridden by setting the property `retryScheduler` in `Config.groovy`.

 #### _Example_: Overriding the dependencies of the multicaster in `Config.groovy`: